OliverwStevens/tdd_ruby_card_game_war-master/README.md

 produces something like:
 ```
 [… lots of stuff deleted …]
-Player 2 took 4 of Hearts with 10 of Spades
+Player 2 took 4 of ♥ with 10 of ♠
-Player 1 took 7 of Spades with K of Hearts
+Player 1 took 7 of ♠ with K of ♥
-Player 1 took 4 of Hearts, 10 of Hearts, 10 of Spades with K of Hearts after a single tie
+Player 1 took 4 of ♥, 10 of ♥, 10 of ♠ with K of ♥ after a single tie
 Winner: Player 1
 ```